Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Manual dispatch processes strain under growing order volumes.
 Dispatch automation scales efficiently, handling hundreds or thousands of daily orders without proportional increases in coordination staff.

 The system’s optimization capabilities actually improve with scale, as larger datasets enable more sophisticated optimization and better resource utilization across expanded operations.
+With 43% of companies investing in more information systems in 2026, the infrastructure investment in automation is clearly accelerating across the industry.

 AI-Powered vs. Traditional Dispatch Methods